 Director of Pathology/Molecular Biology Course Content, Pathology Adjunct Faculty

-Dr. Fiedler is Attending Pathologist at Nuvance Health.
+Dr. Fiedler is an Attending Pathologist at Nuvance Health.
 He also holds academic appointments at Yale University, the University of Vermont, and Ross University.
 With 29 years of experience as an attending pathologist, medical educator and inventor of medical tests, Dr. Fiedler is part of a team of highly skilled pathologists, scientists, pathology residents and medical technologists that provide laboratory services for patients in Connecticut and New York and develop novel assays that have promising clinical applications.
 His research interests relate to Lyme disease, circulating tumor cells in whole blood, the microbiome of colorectal neoplasia and the quantification of protein biomarkers in tissue.
 Dr. Fiedler has published over 30 papers and has been granted 9 United States patents.
 He recently served on the Practice Management Committee for the College of American Pathologists and is past-president of both the Connecticut Society of Pathologists and American Association for Clinical Chemistry, Connecticut Valley Section.
 In addition, Dr. Fiedler has provided consultative services to pharmaceutical and diagnostic companies and has been retained as an expert witness in medical-legal proceedings.

 Co-Director, Cardiovascular Module